MHA extends ILP to NE states including Manipur: What does this mean

 Indian Muslims have nothing to fear, Amit Shah moves Citizenship Bill in RS

 Section 2 of the Bengal Eastern Frontier Regulations, 1873 states that the states of Arunachal Pradesh, Nagaland and Mizoram fall under the purview of the ILP.
-The Sixth Schedule of the Constitution speaks about autonomous councils and districts were created in the tribal areas of Tripura, Assam, Meghalaya and Tripura.
+The Sixth Schedule of the Constitution speaks about autonomous councils and districts were created in the tribal areas of Tripura, Assam and Meghalaya.
 These areas enjoy several legislative and executive powers.

 While the ILP is restricted to the three states, there are 10 areas across the North East which are under the Sixth Schedule.
 These 10 areas include 3 each from Assam, Meghalaya, Mizoram and 1 from Tripura.